drewww/breach/docs/plan.md

 The final issue is how to represent multiple gasses in one tile.
 I'd like to cycle through them in the display.
 Each second is split among them.
 Set up looping custom animations per tile that alter the layers?
 Practically this is not a huge issue, actually.
 How often will it happen?
 Damaging types should take precedence on layer and it's good enough.
 FIre > gas > smoke.

+At the moment, gas doesn't spread into actor-occupied cells because they have colliders.
+On the one hand, we don't want to expand through walls.
+So I guess we need Impermeable to mark walls separate from actors.

 ## Fire

 How similar is it to smoke?
 Are there concepts that work for both of these?
 Volume spreading could be shared, with volume ALSO generating from certain tiles?
 Like if you hit a flammable thing.
 (This is a push away from Tile).